DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-csv-file.md

 title: Bind a Report to a CSV File
 author: Anna Gubareva
 ---
-# Bind a Report to a CSV FIle
+# Bind a Report to a CSV File

 This tutorial describes how to bind a report to data obtained from a CSV file: